ArthurGarreau/GLOB/README.md

 ## Data Workflow

+### 0. Change the paths
+   In `config_path.py`, the path need to be adapted to your working directory:
+   - SCRIPT_PATH corresponds to the Python scripts location
+   - DATA_PATH corresponds to the location of the data usefull for the estimations.
+The data can be downloaded on the GitHub repository.
+   - PLOT_PATH corresponds to the export location of the necessary plots.
+   Running `config_path.py`, creates automatically all the necessary folders

 ### 1.1 Use Preprocessed Data (Recommended)
   Preprocessed NetCDF data files are available for download from the **Arctic Data Centre** (link will be added soon).
 If you use these files, you can **skip the data preprocessing step** and directly proceed to irradiance estimation.